BuildOneRobotics/BuildOneWebsite/SETUP.md

 ## Security Notes

-### Admin Credentials
+### Admin Credentials (Vercel Setup Required)
+1. Go to your Vercel project dashboard
+2. Navigate to Settings → Environment Variables
+3. Add these variables:
+   - `BEN_PASSWORD` = `24122012`
+   - `ETHAN_PASSWORD` = `1012`
+4. Redeploy the site

-- Passwords are hashed in `src/utils/auth.js`
+Passwords are now stored securely in Vercel environment variables, NOT in the code!
-- Not stored in plain text
-- For production, use a backend authentication service

 ### Comment Auto-Deletion
 - Comments older than 3 months are automatically deleted